-Brooklyn College is a public institution situated in Brooklyn, New York.
+Brooklyn College is a public institution located in Brooklyn, New York.
 The location of the school is great for students who enjoy the amenities of city life.

 What Is Brooklyn College Known For?

-- The post-master's certificate is the highest award offered at Brooklyn College.
+- Although it may not be available for every major, the post-master's certificate is the highest award a student can attain at Brooklyn College.

 Brooklyn College Rankings

 These rankings may look different from those published by other outlets, because we use an outcomes-based approach rather than a subjective one.
 We get our data from a number of places, including the Integrated Postsecondary Education Data System (IPEDS) and the College Scorecard.
 For more information, check out our rankings and methodology page.

 These are highlights of some of the most noteworthy awards granted to specific programs at Brooklyn College.